trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Raw fMRI and structural T1 data is available if you have time to run demo from scratch the following link will soon contain the raw data [here (link will soon come)](no link).
 Please contact the authors.

-If you want to step to the "Running GIFT" section you may start with preprocessed data found [here](https://trendscenter.org/trends/software/gift/data/giftdemo2022prep.zip).
+If you want to step to the "Running GIFT" section you may start with preprocessed data found [here](https://trendscenter.org/trends/software/gift/data/demo_input3neuromark.zip).

+If you just want to run the last step you may choose "root/demo_input3neuromark/gift_out/neuromark_ica_parameter_info.mat" as the parameter file, following instructions under section "Groups differences with MANCOVAN".

 # **Processing The Demo Data** <a name="secProcDemo"></a>